ryan-mcclue/musings/artful-ai.md

 ssh-add -L or simply look in ~/.ssh directory (this is essential for private key)

+is command line a lot faster than gradio (gradio restricts VRAM usage?)

 seems that packaged things in the cloud aren't all that flexible, e.g. ML-in-a-box cannot have independent components updated

 important to run apt update on first running